TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 - 1. write to database, write to object storage
 - 2. write to object storage, write to database

 > Some systems support distributed transactions.
 That is, you can make changes to multiple systems at once, and all of them engage to the same transaction.
-Distributed transactions come with extra complexity and are rarely needed.
+Distributed transactions come with extra complexity and are rarely needed for simple systems.

 ### 2.15.
 Automatic testing